 - Details about medical insurance.

 Communicating with Customers

 Being a pharmacy technician will give you a wide array of job locations to work in.
 If you are working in a retail pharmacy, you will interact with a lot of people.
 To ace your role, customer skills are an important part of your job.

-You will be responsible to assist patients and customers buy medicines, getting their bills settled.
-You will implement both your clinical knowledge and people skill to help facilitate a smooth experience for your customers.
+You will be responsible for assisting patients and customers in buying medicines, and getting their bills settled.
+You will implement both your clinical knowledge and people skills to help facilitate a smooth experience for your customers.

 Upgrading to Managerial Roles

-With experience, you might grow to a pharmacy technician supervisor.
+With experience, you might grow into a pharmacy technician supervisor.
 You will play a crucial part in the proper operation of a pharmacy.
-With the years of experience from being an entry-level pharm tech to becoming a pharm tech supervisor, you will know every part of the role.
+With years of experience from being an entry-level pharm tech to becoming a pharm tech supervisor, you will know every part of the role.